Skip to main content

 Creating Custom Fields: Field Types Explained

-Updated over a week ago
+Updated over 6 months ago

 Creating custom fields can be confusing when users are not familiar with what kind of fields would best fit their needs.
 This article will explain the most common field types and provide examples of when they should be used and why.